ralic/gnu_traydevice/README.txt

 right-click menu.
 If device is removed from system, program terminates. traydevice --help should tell you everything you need to know.

-Originally, traydevice was created to be used as interface for halevt.
+Originally, traydevice was created to be executed from halevt.
 (http://www.nongnu.org/halevt/).
 Just execute "traydevice $hal.udi$ on insertion of the device.